stuartpittaway/Super8FilmScanner/README.md

 Using OpenCV and Open Source software to scan and create videos from Super 8 film reel, along with a 3D printed frame.

+The code and scanner were created quickly to achieve the job of scanning a handful of Super 8 reels at an acceptable quality.

+The code is not optimised or user friendly, but pull requests are very welcome!

+The code is unlikely to run straight out of the box on your computer/system, it will need minor amendments to folder names/paths etc.

 Items needed for this project:
 * [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/)
 * [Pi Advanced 12megapixel Camera](https://www.raspberrypi.com/products/raspberry-pi-high-quality-camera/)